-- Run on the track before sunrise
+- Go for a run on the track during the stunning sunrise

 - Leave an anonymous note on someone’s door with a positive thought or compliment!

-- Send a Fathom postcard to your future self.
+- Send a Fathom postcard to your future self

 - The library is full of good reads.
-I finally started reading I am Malala, a book I’ve been meaning to read for a while but never got around to.
+I finally started reading I am Malala, a book I’ve been meaning to read for a while but never got around to

 What to Pack

 - Clothes you don’t mind getting dirty